Airlinair

-Airlinair, along with Régional and Airlinair, was fully merged into HOP! in 2017 after a year of negotiations.
+Airlinair, along with Régional and Brit Air, was fully merged into HOP! in 2017 after a year of negotiations.

 History

 The airline was established in 1998 and started operations in May 1999.
 It was founded by four principal shareholders including Lionel Guérin and is owned by private investors (80.5%) and Brit Air (19.5%).

 Since 31 March 2013, all Airlinair flights have been operated under the name HOP!, Air France's regional brand.

 Airlinair ceased all flight operations in March 2017 after its merger in HOP!.

 Destinations

 As of 30 March 2013, Airlinair operates scheduled flights to the following domestic destinations:

 Additionally, the following destinations are served on behalf of Air France:

 Fleet

 As of March 2017, the Airlinair fleet consists of the following aircraft: